 A prologue (2.1) should help the reader link the Introduction to the student's first paper, and additionally underline the student's specific contributions to the inserted published work.
 Similarly, the interludes (2.1.1 etc) should assist the student to link any subsequent papers to the previous ones, making for better reading but also reaffirming student contribution to the chronicled work.

 TABLE OF CONTENTS

 Declaration ii

 Table of contents iii

-List of figures х
+List of figures .x

 List of tables xviii

-List of algorithms xix

-Abstract XX
+Abstract xix

 Publications arising from this thesis xxiii

-Abbreviations xxiv
+Abbreviations

 Acknowledgments xxvii

 CHAPTER ONE: INTRODUCTION

 CHAPTER TWO: RESULTS